xmione/nextjs-dashboard/Docs/Steps - Development Environment Setup.md

-# Steps - Setup.md
+# Steps - Development Environment Setup.md
-- This document details how this nextjs-dashboard Application was setup.
+- This document details how this nextjs-dashboard Application Development Environment was setup.

 ## 1. Setup required tools
 To install required tools, in PowerShell terminal, run: